 Brandon Rennet, Chief Financial Officer

-Nick was appointed to the TWUL Board on 1 April 2016.
-Since April 2011, Nick has been a member of TWUL's Executive Committee as Director of Strategy and Regulation.
+Nick was appointed to our Board in April 2016.
+Since April 2011, Nick has been a member of our Executive Committee as Director of Strategy and Regulation.

 Independent non-executive directors